 - reports in the scientific literature concerning the device.

-If, after reviewing the bibliography and summary, FDA concludes that agency review of one or more of the above reports is required, the applicant shall submit two copies of each identified report when so notified by FDA.
+If, after reviewing the bibliography and summary, FDA concludes that agency review of one or more of the above reports is required, the applicant shall submit a valid eCopy of each identified report when so notified by FDA.

 Adverse Reaction And Device Defect Reporting

-As provided by 21 CFR 814.82(a)(9), FDA has determined that in order to provide continued reasonable assurance of the safety and effectiveness of the device, the applicant shall submit 3 copies of a written report identified, as applicable, as an "Adverse Reaction Report" or "Device Defect Report" to the PMA Document Mail Center - WO66-G609, Center for Devices and Radiological Health, Food and Drug Administration, 10903 New Hampshire Avenue, Silver Spring, MD 20993-0002 within 10 days after the applicant receives or has knowledge of information concerning:
+As provided by 21 CFR 814.82(a)(9), FDA has determined that in order to provide continued reasonable assurance of the safety and effectiveness of the device, the applicant shall submit a valid eCopy of each report identified, as applicable, as an "Adverse Reaction Report" or "Device Defect Report" to CDRH’s or CBER’s Document Control Center (DCC) within 10 days after the applicant receives or has knowledge of information concerning:

 - A mix-up of the device or its labeling with another article.